Office of Student Conduct

 The University of North Alabama may at times find itself faced with a situation in which a student’s behavior inside and/or outside the classroom demonstrates that he or she poses a potential threat of harm to him/herself or others, or creates a pattern of extreme disruption.
 In these situations it may be appropriate and necessary to initiate an involuntary withdrawal from the University.

-Permission for readmission will typically be based on the student's demonstration of a period (at least one semester) of stable behavior outside the University and shall require a statement from a physician, psychologist, and/or other qualified professionals external to the campus who can render an opinion that the student is ready to return and cope with university life.
+Permission for readmission will typically be based on the student’s demonstration of a period (at least one semester) of stable behavior outside the University and shall require a statement from a physician, psychologist, and/or other qualified professionals external to the campus who can render an opinion that the student is ready to return and cope with University life.
 Conditions for follow-up services may be required as part of the readmission decision.

 It is understood that involuntary withdrawal for a student from the campus will be undertaken as a last resort.
-Every effort will be made to help the student understand the consequences of his/her behavior, make responsible decisions, and develop skills that will allow him or her to function within the University community.
+Every effort will be made to help the student understand the consequences of their behavior, make responsible decisions, and develop skills that will allow him or her to function within the University community.